idt5574/mirea_cookup/C/pr8/README.md

 *!!Only works with the english keyboard layout!!*

 ## Curent version info
-In this version i only added possibility to walk on the map and to face barriers
+In this version you can interact with inventory and with one object on map!